 If you’re exploring a high-capacity cup but are on a tight budget the Venus Cup offers 2 size options at one low price.
 The size Large holds 47 ml and the size Small holds 29 ml.
 Individually the cups are priced lower than most brands on our list but the double-pack is an even larger savings.

 Menstrual Discs for a Heavy Period

 Almost every menstrual disc available holds as much or more than high-capacity menstrual cups.
 It’s hard to know exactly how much discs can hold when they’re in your body.
 One reason I like to suggest discs for folks with a heavy period is that they have the “flaw” of self-emptying and this is a bonus when you have a heavy period.
 Removals can be messy depending on which disc you’re using, but if you’re concerned about this aspect check out the Hello Disc with a less or no-mess removal tab.

 The nixit disc holds an impressive 70 ml to the rim.
 The entire product is very soft and malleable silicone.

 The Lumma disc offers three sizes but their largest, size High, is going to hold the most at 60 ml.
 It’s a firmer rim and if you’ve tried a Flex Disc this product is the closest to that product in diameter and firmness.

-Coming in 2022 (back the Kickstarter while you can) this menstrual disc holds as much as the Merula XL and has a slightly firm rim.
+This menstrual disc holds as much as the Merula XL and has a slightly firm rim.
 The removal tab can be worn multiple ways to work for people with a low, average, and even a high cervix.